Eddie Rosario Player Props: Braves vs. Pirates

 Pirates Pitching Rankings

-- The 8.6 strikeouts per nine innings put together by the Pirates pitching staff ranks 17th in MLB.
+- The Pirates have the 22nd-ranked team ERA among all league pitching staffs (4.53).

-- The Pirates have a 4.50 team ERA that ranks 22nd among all league pitching staffs.
+- Pirates pitchers combine to surrender 124 home runs (1.1 per game), the sixth-fewest in baseball.

-- Pirates pitchers combine to give up 122 home runs (1.1 per game), the sixth-fewest in the league.
+- The Pirates are sending Priester (2-1) out for his fifth start of the season.
+He is 2-1 with an 8.69 ERA and 16 strikeouts through 19 2/3 innings pitched.

-- The Pirates are sending Keller (9-8) out to make his 24th start of the season as he tries for his 10th win.
-He is 9-8 with a 4.35 ERA and 150 strikeouts through 138 2/3 innings pitched.
+- His most recent time out was on Saturday against the Milwaukee Brewers, when the righty tossed four innings, surrendering three earned runs while allowing five hits.

-- The righty last pitched on Thursday against the Milwaukee Brewers, when he went five innings, allowing eight earned runs while giving up nine hits.
+- The 22-year-old has amassed an 8.69 ERA and 7.3 strikeouts per nine innings in four games this season, while allowing a batting average of .269 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.